BB Trickz

-Belize Nicolau Kazi (born 2000), known professionally as BB Trickz (stylized as Bb trickz), is a Spanish rapper.
+Belize Nicolau Kazi (born 2000), known professionally as BB Trickz (stylized in sentence case), is a Spanish rapper.
 She began rapping in 2023, releasing her first two extended plays (EPs)—Trickstar and Sadtrickz—that year.
 Her music is known for its humorous and provocative lyrics and its influences from American hip hop styles such as sample drill.

 Life and career

-Belize Nicolau Kazi was born in 2000 and raised in Barcelona, where she worked as a child model, starring in an advertisement for Nesquik and appearing on the cover of ESO books, and as a child singer in the group Oh!Cake & The Cookie.
-She is Catalan; her mother is Canadian and works as an acupuncturist and practitioner of traditional Chinese medicine and her father, who she spent less time with growing up, is a DJ and record producer who goes by An Der Beat and plays Brazilian funk music.
+Belize Nicolau Kazi was born in 2000 and raised in Barcelona.
+She worked as a child model, starring in an advertisement for Nesquik and appearing on the cover of ESO books, and as a child singer in the group Oh!Cake & The Cookie.
+She is Spanish, from Catalonia; her mother is Canadian of Bengali descent and works as an acupuncturist and practitioner of traditional Chinese medicine and her father, who she spent less time with growing up, is a DJ and record producer who goes by An Der Beat and plays Brazilian funk music.
 She has said that she was bullied while in school.

 In September 2022, Kazi decided to start rapping professionally under the name BB Trickz—derived from Beatrix, the name of the protagonist from the 2003 film Kill Bill, which Kazi's mother allowed her to watch as a child as a birthday present.
 A snippet of her song "Bambi" posted to TikTok in February 2024 went viral.
 She released "Missionsuicida", her debut single, on 15 April 2023 with an accompanying music video.
 The song samples the theme song of the television series Law & Order: Special Victims Unit and gained popularity on TikTok, as did her follow-up single "Bambi".
 Soon after, it was announced that she had been signed to Virgin Music Group.
 Her debut extended play (EP), Trickstar, was released nine days later through Virgin, with its beats all downloaded from YouTube.
 Her first live performance was at Rolling Loud in Portugal in July 2023.
 She appeared in Veeze's music video for his song "Overseas Baller", released in August 2023.
 She released Sadtrickz, her second EP, on 29 November 2023 through Sony Music.
 She was featured on the remix to "Club Classics" on Charli XCX's remix album Brat and It's Completely Different but Also Still Brat, released on October 11 2024.

 In April 2025, Kazi appeared on a Spanish-language podcast where she said she could learn from Donald Trump and Adolf Hitler.